ghiscoding/slickgrid-react/docs/getting-started/quick-start.md

 }
 ```

-### 6. Explore the Wiki page content
+### 6. Explore the Documentation page content
-The last step is really to explore all the pages that are available in this Wiki, all the documentation will be place in here and so you should visit it often.
+The last step is really to explore all the pages that are available in the documentation, everything you need to use the library should be available in here and so you should visit it often.
 For example a good starter is to look at the following

-- for all the `Grid Options`, take a look at [Wiki - Grid Options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/gridOption.interface.ts)
+- for all the `Grid Options`, take a look at all the [Grid Options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/gridOption.interface.ts) interface.
 - [Formatters](../column-functionalities/formatters.md)
 - [Editors](../column-functionalities/editors.md)
 - [Filters](../column-functionalities/filters/select-filter.md)
 - [Grid Menu](../grid-functionalities/grid-menu.md)
-- ... and much more, just explorer the Wikis through the sidebar index (on your right)
+- ... and much more, just explore the Documentations
-  - it gets updated very frequently, we usually mention any new/updated wikis in any new version release
+  - it gets updated very frequently, we usually mention any new/updated documentations in any new version release

 ### 7. Get Started
 The best way to get started is to clone the [Slickgrid-React-Demos](https://github.com/ghiscoding/slickgrid-react-demos), it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 5 demo page. `Slickgrid-React` has 2 `Bootstrap` themes, you can see a demo of each one below.